plotdb/konfig/README.md

 While `@plotdb/konfig` provides a set of default view dynamics, you still have to define the looks and feels of your views.
 Following are possible values of `view`, including `simple`, `default` and `recurse`, along with the corresponding sample DOMs.

+Additionally, you may want to scope your DOM if you are also using ldview for UI rendering:

+    div(ld-scope): div(ld-each="ctrl")

 #### simple